ilkilab/agorakube/README.md

 ## What is AGORAKUBE

-Agorakube is an easy-to-use, stable Kubernetes distribution (Kubernetes v1.15, 1.16, 1.17, 1.18, 1.19, 1.20, 1.21, 1.22).
+Agorakube is an easy-to-use, stable Kubernetes distribution (Kubernetes v1.15, 1.16, 1.17, 1.18, 1.19, 1.20, 1.21, 1.22, 1.23).

-By its symplicity, AGORAKUBE provide a good way to deploy and manage K8S Clusters.
+Agorakube provides a simple, user-friendly way to deploy and manage K8S Clusters.

 Agorakube is based on Ansible scripts that install and configure Kubernetes components (control plane and data plane) quickly on bare-metal / VMs / Cloud Instances, as systemd services.

-This distribution is also adaptive by offering the opportunity to customize your deployment and fit to your needs :
+This distribution is also adaptive by offering the opportunity to customize your deployment to fit your needs :
 * OS : Ubuntu-18.04/20.04-amd64 and Centos 7.X-amd64, Debian-10-amd64
 * DNS Service: CoreDNS
 * Ingress Controller Traefik v2 & HA-Proxy & Nginx (Default)
 * Container Runtime: Containerd (Default) & Docker